 While these questions might be new to you, they are certainly not new to insurance providers.
-In 2020, insurance companies paid out roughly $854 million for liability claims pertaining to dog bites and other dog-related injuries, according to a 2021 analysis by the Insurance Information Institute.
+In 2021, insurance companies spent roughly $882 million on dog-bite and dog-injury-related liability claims, according to a 2022 analysis by the Insurance Information Institute.
 That number represents an increase of almost $10 million from the amount paid out in 2020.

 Getting nervous yet, dog owners?
 Don’t worry — you’re in good company.
-Roughly 69 million U.S. households own a dog, according to the American Pet Products Association’s 2021 survey.
+Roughly 70% of U.S. households — 90.5 million homes — own a dog, according to the American Pet Products Association’s 2021-2022 survey.

 Is Your Dog on the Restricted Breeds List?

 Some home insurance companies have a list of restricted dog breeds.
 Breeds considered “restricted” raise red flags because they’re considered a higher risk of leading to high-cost insurance payouts.
 (Along with trampolines, dogs are one of the bigger headaches for companies supplying homeowners insurance.)

 Depending on each company’s practices, owning certain breeds could potentially mean higher premiums, less favorable coverage terms, and at worst no coverage at all.